The State Library of South Australia is now open.

 Please do not touch surfaces in the exhibition displays.

 South Australia illustrated: the art of George French Angas on display until late November 2020 in the Treasures Wall, first floor.

 Without Consent: Australia's Past Adoption Practices (National Archives of Australia touring exhibition) on display until 1 November 2020 in the State Library Gallery, ground floor.
 Please note some video content on the touchscreens is not available but can be viewed via the companion website Forced Adoptions History Project, created by the National Archives of Australia.

-For now, our events and library tours are still on hold.
+For now, our library tours are still on hold.

 To keep up to date with the latest news about the library, sign up to our enews.